mhausenblas/o11y-in-action.cloud/README.md

 profiles), telemetry including agents, back-end and front-end destinations, and goood practices around dashboarding, alerting, and SLOs/SLIs.

-The book will soon be available via the [Manning MEAP Program](https://www.manning.com/meap-program) and you can find [code snippets](https://github.com/mhausenblas/o11y-in-action.cloud/tree/main/code) we use throughout the book via the site you're on, currently.
+Some chapters of the book are now available via the [Manning MEAP Program](https://www.manning.com/books/cloud-observability-in-action) and you can find [code snippets](https://github.com/mhausenblas/o11y-in-action.cloud/tree/main/code) we use throughout the book via the site you're on, currently.